 Originally from China, ramen has now earned a reputation as one of Japan’s national dishes, all thanks to its popularity and refined takes.
 This warm and comforting staple is made up of wheat-based noodles in a meat or veggie broth, perfect for a cold rainy day.
 You’ll find plenty of ramen variations out there – from classic shoyu or miso base, to a fusion of international flavours, topped off with karaage, pork, tofu, or veg… the world of ramen is your oyster!

 It feels like only yesterday that we first slurped on the epic tonkotsu ramen at Mad Ronin in Seminyak.
-And now, after multiple years and countless bowls of steamy Japanese deliciousness, the Mad Ronin masterminds have a second location in Canggu too: on the buzzing Batu Bolong strip.
-At both addresses, you’ll find all of your fave Mad Ronin ramen signatures, plus newer additions like shirataki noodles, vegan and veggie ramen, gyoza and karaage chicken.
+And now, after multiple years and countless bowls of steamy Japanese deliciousness, the Mad Ronin masterminds have a second outlet in Canggu too: on the buzzing Batu Bolong strip.
+At both addresses, you’ll find all of your fave Mad Ronin ramen signatures, plus vegan and veggie ramen, and donburi.
 To find these cool ramen hotspots?
 Look for the artsy murals out front…

 Mad Ronin, Jl Pantai Batu Bolong, Canggu, & Jl Petitenget No. 7, Petitenget; Open daily from 11am.